katat/vbot/API.md

 ### a test sample code, showing the basic actions and configurations of playbook

+### recommend use with frameworks like mocha or ava

 ### on/off headless mode
 #### explain screenshot folder tree